ethereum/devp2p/caps/les.md

 ## Client Side Flow Control

-Any node which takes on a server role in the the LES protocol needs to be able to somehow limit the amount of work it does for each client peer during a given time period.
+Any node which takes on a server role in the LES protocol needs to be able to somehow limit the amount of work it does for each client peer during a given time period.
 They can always just serve requests slowly if they are overloaded, but it is beneficial to give some sort of flow control feedback to the clients.
 This way, clients could (and would have